Your most common financial aid questions answered.

 Do I have to be a full-time student to receive federal financial aid?

 To be considered for institutional scholarships, you do need to be enrolled full-time (12 hours or more).
 Students, who are enrolled in at least 6 hours and meet eligibility requirements, may be eligible for federal funds such as loans and grants.
 Students eligible for the Pell Grant may be enrolled less than half-time.

 When will I receive my financial aid award?

 You will be notified via your TU email account that your award letter is available to be reviewed.
 Accept or decline your award electronically.
 Please note that if you want to reduce an amount you must print off your award letter, make the change and return the award letter to the Office of Student Financial Services.

 Declining, totally or in part, any form of assistance (scholarship, grant, loan, work-study) does not automatically lead to other assistance being increased or substituted.
-Contact a counselor in the Office of Student Financial Services to clarify your specific request.
+Contact your Financial Aid Counselor in the Office of Student Financial Services to clarify your specific request.

 Do I have to reapply each year?

 Yes!
 You must reapply for aid each year you wish to receive assistance.
 Renewal of aid beyond the first year depends upon your academic record and your continued need, as based on the most recent FAFSA.